jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

  - 22.1.3.24 / alg 3 / step 1
  - B.2.3.2.1 / step 5.d

-In the emu-doc, I could have left those as-is, but instead I invented a markdown for the list-items: "@.".
+Originally, ecmarkdown didn't have a way to denote unordered-list-items, so I invented one, but I'm now using the label '*'.

 In the PDF, "NOTE" steps in algorithms are rendered in sans-serif, but in the HTML, they're generally in serif, the same as other steps.
 I